Alex Cairns: Rotherham United

 The day after his release from Chesterfield, Cairns signed a contract with Championship club Rotherham United until the end of the season.
 The move reunited him with manager Neil Redfearn, who had previously been his academy manager at Leeds United.

 Fleetwood Town

 In July 2016, Cairns signed for League One club Fleetwood Town, where he went on to establish himself in the first team.
 He played a total of 81 games in his first two seasons at the club, keeping 34 clean sheets.
 In April 2017, he signed a new four-year contract with the club.
 In March 2021, he signed a new contract with the club, valid until summer 2023.

 Loan to Hartlepool United

 On 26 November 2022, Cairns joined League Two club Hartlepool United on a seven-day emergency loan deal.

 Salford City

 On 4 January 2023, Cairns joined League Two club Salford City on loan for the remainder of the 2022–23 season.
 On 23 June, Cairns signed a permanent deal with Salford City.

 Return to Leeds United

-On 8 July 2024, Cairns rejoined Championship club Leeds United on a permanent deal.He is considered to be the 4th choice goalkeeper behind, Perri, Darlow and Meslier all of whom have appeared for leeds in recent times.
+On 8 July 2024, Cairns rejoined Championship club Leeds United on a two year contract.